delfick/photons-messages-generator/README.rst

 Changelog
 ---------

+0.6.1 - TBD
+    * Formatted code with black and converted tests to pytest

 0.6.0 - 21 September 2019
     * I changed the many option in photons, it is now "multiple" instead